-Section 14A of the Securities Exchange Act of 1934, as amended, or the "Exchange Act," added by the Dodd-Frank Wall Street Reform and Consumer Protection Act provides our shareholders with an advisory "say on pay" vote to approve our executive compensation.
+Section 14A of the Securities Exchange Act of 1934, as amended, or the "Exchange Act," provides our shareholders with an advisory "say on pay" vote to approve our executive compensation.
 Although the "say on pay" vote is advisory and is not binding on our Board, the Board values shareholders' opinions and the Compensation Committee will take into consideration the outcome of the vote when making future executive compensation decisions.